Candl02.gif (3436 bytes)

 WB01591_.gif (3829 bytes)

-The STONEWALL Veterans' Association ("S.V.A") is the standing original Gay organization that started giving in mid-1969 and, four decades later, still keeps on "giving, giving, giving" to the Gay, Lesbian, Bisexual and Transgender ("GLBT") community and way beyond -- now via the worldwide internet thoughout the entire World!
+The National STONEWALL Rebellion Veterans Association ("S.V.A") is the standing and original Gay organization that started giving in mid-1969 and, five decades later, still keeps on "giving, giving, giving" to the Gay, Lesbian, Bisexual and Transgender ("G.L.B.T.") communities and friends and schools, teachers, students and educational administrators and way beyond -- now via the internet throughout the entire World!
+The S.V.A. is knowingly, proudly and gayly directed by its founder Willson Lee Henderson.

-The STONEWALL Veterans' Association's received requests to speak at schools, civic groups, forums, churches, symposiums, political clubs, labor councils, etc. regarding the late-1960's Stonewall Era and the 1969 Stonewall Rebellion are always in demand.
-This is a public service that the S.V.A. provides at no charge, however, wherever possible, an honorarium or a sponsorship is reasonably expected and greatly appreciated.
+The STONEWALL Rebellion Veterans Association's (S.V.A.) requests to speak at high schools, civic groups, forums, churches, universities, symposiums, political clubs, colleges, labor councils, etc. regarding the late-1960's Stonewall Era and the 1969 Stonewall Rebellion are always in demand!
+This is a public service that the S.V.A. provides at no charge, however, wherever possible, an honorarium or a sponsorship is reasonably expected, needed and greatly appreciated.
 The S.V.A. makes arrangements via direct telephone conversations.
 Requests with details must then be made in writing and the original letter sent via U.S. mail or an express carrier, if needed.
-A copy of the request can be faxed.
-The STONEWALL Veterans' Association would like to accommodate all educational requests -- especially in the annually forthcoming international advent of the "Stonewall Celebration Anniversary" in June ("Gay Pride Month").
+A copy of the request can be faxed in advance.
+The S.V.A. would like to accommodate all educational requests -- especially in the annually international advent of the "Stonewall Celebration Anniversary" in June also known as "Gay Pride Month".
+The S.V.A. hosts a yearly conference and Stonewall veterans reunion and testimonials on 'the last Saturday in June' at the historic St. John's Evangelical Lutheran Church at 81 Christopher Street off Seventh Avenue in Greenwich Village, New York City from 3:15 p.m. to 6:15 p.m.
+This conference features actual Stonewall Rebellion veterans and their fascinating and revealing stories!
+For S.V.A. happenings, current news and future events, please visit: https://www.StonewallVets.org/upcomingevents.htm.

 Request from Portland, Oregon, Gay Pride Committee